langdon/summit-2015-lab-15812/labs/chapter4.md

-## LAB 4: Orchestrated deployment of a decomposed application (Langdon)
+## LAB 4: Orchestrated deployment of a decomposed application

 In this lab we introduce how to orchestrate a multi-container application in Kubernetes.